pyramation/inquirerer/readme.md

 ## `_` properties

 If you set `_: true`, then you can pass an argument into the system and it won't need the parameter name.
-Reasoning is many libraries such as `minimist` use `_` to store properties that aren't flagged.

 ```js
 const questions = [